 - 1. Square up to the boom.
 Make sure the quick attach lock assemblies are open. - 2.
 Pull into the boom slowly. - 3.
 After squarely pulling into the boom, check to see that the quick-tach hooks is high enough to go over the lock pins.
 If the hooks are high enough, no adjustments need to be made to the machine.
 Continue to pull into the boom until the hook openings are above the lock pins. - 4.
-Turn the engine OFF before connecting any hoses or electrical lines. - 5.
-Re-attach all solution, electrical, hydraulic, and foam marker lines (if equipped).
-If you are attaching to something other than the boom, be sure you read and understand the operator's manual for the attachment. - 6.
-Start the machine.
+Turn the engine OFF before connecting any hoses or electrical lines.

+- 6. Start the machine.
 Lift the boom until the hooks have fully engaged. - 7.
 Lock the quick-tach lock assemblies.
 Be sure that the assembly is fully engaged! - 8.
 Put the boom stands in the "travel position". - 9.
 Continue with your spray job.